DNN-Connect/razor-blade/readme.md

 ## Using Razor Blade

-First, install the DNN-module from the [releases on Github](https://github.com/DNN-Connect/razor-blade/releases).
+You can use **Razor Blade** with any asp.net project, just by including the DLLs, or if you're using DNN, you can install the extension from the [releases on Github](https://github.com/DNN-Connect/razor-blade/releases).
+Note that if you are have [2sxc](https://github.com/2sic/2sxc) 9.40+ installed, it will automatically also install Razor Blade.

 In your c# code, add the following line to then have access to all the commands: